Shaping the Next Generation of Scientists & Earth Stewards

 Environmental Education Field Trips for

-Lacawac provides innovative programs where students discover their strengths in a unique nature-based approach.
+Lacawac provides innovative programs where individuals discover their strengths in a unique nature-based approach.
 The purposeful contact with the outdoors provides a relaxing, healthy living program with lots of fresh air and exercise to compliment the outdoor experience.
-The environmental educators provide a safe, structured, supportive environment which helps to maximize the potential of each student.
-The programs include space for sensory activities focusing on fine and gross motor skills, quiet space for observation and reflection, as well as activities to interact with the natural world.
+Lacawac's environmental educators provide a safe, structured, supportive environment which helps to maximize the potential of each individual.
+The programs include space for sensory activities focusing on fine and gross motor skills as well as activities to interact with the natural world.

 Lacawac is a 500 acre living classroom with one mile of undeveloped shoreline along Lake Wallenpaupack.
 The sanctuary encompasses glacial Lake Lacawac, a National Natural Landmark, and its watershed.
 A variety of ecosystems and trails provide the ideal opportunity for deep and meaningful learning.
 The William E. Chatlos Environmental Education Center, Carriage House and Coulter Visitor Center provide accommodations in inclement weather.